Applied Biological Sciences (Secondary Education in Biology) ,BS

 Do you have a passion for teaching and an interest in building a strong foundation in applied biology?
 This program offers a blend of classroom instruction and professional experiences, preparing you to ask the right questions, navigate uncertainty and make a difference.

-The Bachelor of Science program in applied biological sciences with a concentration in secondary education in biology is designed for students who want to teach biology at the middle school and high school levels.
+If you want to teach biology at the middle school and high school levels, the Bachelor of Science program in applied biological sciences with a concentration in secondary education in biology is designed for you.

 - case studies